leekli/nc-news-backend/README.md

 # **Testing**

-- `Jest` is the framework used to test this application.
+- `Jest` and `Supertest` is the framework used to test this application.

 - To run tests: